Misty Mountain Therapy

 A little About Me...

 Jennifer Diethrich, owner and therapist at Misty Mountain Therapy received her MA in Counseling Psychology and Counselor Education from the University of Colorado, Denver in 2000.
 She has extensive experience working with children, adolescents and families.
-She is a Licensed Professional Counselor Candidate (LPCC ),National Certified Counselor (NCC) and has an Equine Assisted Mental Health (EAMH) certificate through the Graduate School of Social Work and Institute for Human-Animal Connection (IHAC) at the University of Denver.
+She is a Licensed Professional Counselor (LPC),National Certified Counselor (NCC) and has an Equine Assisted Mental Health (EAMH) certificate through the Graduate School of Social Work and Institute for Human-Animal Connection (IHAC) at the University of Denver.
 Jennifer was an elementary school counselor for 20 years and has a registered therapy dog, Rio.

 In 2008, Jennifer received the Elementary School Counselor of the Year Award from the Colorado School Counselor Association (CSCA).
 This award led to 8 years of state and national involvement on the CSCA board.
 In 2014 Jennifer enjoyed her leadership role as CSCA President while advocating for school counselors and appropriate and accessible mental health in schools.

-Jennifer specializes in Solution Focused and Cognitive Behavioral Therapy, play and sand tray therapy as well as Animal and Equine Assisted Learning and Psychotherapy.
+Jennifer specializes in Solution Focused, Cognitive Behavioral Therapy, and sand tray therapy as well as Animal and Equine Assisted Learning and Psychotherapy.
 She has training and experience with the neurobiology of trauma and attachment and likes to focus on self-regulation, emotion and stress management.
-She has been a suicide prevention trainer and member of suicide prevention committees in La Plata County for many years.
+She has been a suicide prevention trainer and member of suicide prevention coalitions in La Plata County for many years.

 Building strong therapeutic relationships and helping others discover their strengths and find solutions to their challenges is a passion for Jennifer.
 She especially enjoys partnering with horses to provide experiences that help clients gain self-awareness and apply new skills to their daily life.
 She specializes in Equine Assisted Psychotherapy (EAP) and Equine Assisted Learning (EAL) for youth and adults and provides individual and group sessions.